Farrson/SortingVisualizer/README.md

 # What did I learn?
 * Creating a GUI using the Qt creator and PyQt5
-* A refresher on sorting algorithms
+* A refresher on sorting algorithms and recursive algorithms
 * matplotlib and pyqt dont get along ;)